DARIAH-DE/TopicsExplorer/README.md

 $ pipenv install
 ```

+### Running the application

-After spawning a shell within the virtualenv (`pipenv shell`), you can run the application via:
+After spawning a shell within the virtual environment, with `pipenv shell`, you can run the application with:

 ```
 $ python topicsexplorer.py